bhavya2-testing/90DaysOfDevOps/2026/day-06/file-io-practice.md

-# 📁 Day 06 — Read & Write Text Files in Linux
+## Read & Write Text Files in Linux

 ---
 ## 🛠 Commands
 ### 1. Create a file — `echo` with `>`